mdn/content/files/en-us/web/http/headers/upgrade-insecure-requests/index.md

 ---
 {{HTTPSidebar}}

-The HTTP **`Upgrade-Insecure-Requests`** request header sends a signal to the server expressing the client’s preference for an encrypted and authenticated response, and that it can successfully handle the {{CSP("upgrade-insecure-requests")}} [CSP](/en-US/docs/Web/HTTP/CSP) directive.
+The HTTP **`Upgrade-Insecure-Requests`** request header sends a signal to the server expressing the client's preference for an encrypted and authenticated response, and that it can successfully handle the {{CSP("upgrade-insecure-requests")}} [CSP](/en-US/docs/Web/HTTP/CSP) directive.

 <table class="properties">
   <tbody>